NextCenturyCorporation/AIDA-Interchange-Format/README.md

 # Installation

-* To install the Java code, do `mvn install` from the root of this repository using Apache Maven.
+* To install the Java code, do `mvn -f pom-aif.xml install` from the root of this repository using Apache Maven.
-Repeat the `mvn install` if you pull an updated version of the code.
-You can run the tests, which should output the examples, by doing `mvn test`.
+Repeat this if you pull an updated version of the code.
+You can run the tests, which should output the examples, by doing `mvn -f pom-aif.xml test`.
-* To install in the Kotlin version, do `mvn -f pom-gaia.xml install` from the root of this repository using Apache Maven.
-You can run the tests of the Kotlin version with `mvn -f pom-gaia.xml test`.
+* To install in the Kotlin version, do `mvn install` from the root of this repository using Apache Maven.
+You can run the tests of the Kotlin version with `mvn test`.
 * The Python code is not currently set up for installation; just add AIDA-Interchange-Format/python to your `PYTHONPATH`.

 # Using the AIF Library